 SECTION 4.
 Nominations.
 It shall be the duty of the board of directors to appoint not more than one hundred fifty (150) days before the date of a meeting of the members at which directors are to be elected, a committee on nominations consisting of not less than five (5) nor more than eleven (11) members who shall be selected so as to give equal representation on the committee to the geographical areas served or to be served by the Cooperative.
 No officer or member of the board of directors shall be appointed a member of such committee.
 The committee shall prepare and post at the principal office of the Cooperative at least sixty (60) days before the meeting a list of nominations for directors.
-The membership may make other nominations by petition signed by not less than ten percent (10%) of the membership.
+The membership may make other nominations by petition signed by not less than 100 members of the Cooperative.
+The petition form shall be provided by the cooperative and shall be made available at the cooperative's offices and website.
+The members signing the Petition shall reside within the District from which the Director is being elected.
 Petition of nominations for director with the required number of signatures shall be delivered to the secretary and by the secretary posted at the same place where the list of nominations made by the committee is posted not less than sixty (60) days prior to the meeting at which the nominee shall be voted on.
 The secretary shall mail with the notice of the meeting a statement of the number of directors to be elected and showing separately the nominations made by the committee on nominations and the nominations made by petition, if any.
-Nothing contained herein shall, however, prevent additional nominations from being made from the floor at the meeting of the members.
+The methods stated herein to nominate directors shall be, unless otherwise stated herein, the exclusive manner for nomination of directors to the Cooperative board of directors.
 The members may, at the meeting at which a director or directors shall be removed, as hereinafter provided, elect a successor or successors thereto without compliance with the foregoing provisions with respect to nominations.
 Notwithstanding anything in this section contained, failure to comply with any of the provisions of this section shall not affect in any manner whatsoever the validity of any election of directors.